SoftwareAG/sagdevops-templates/templates/sag-apama-correlator/README.md

 ### Supported use cases

-* Provisioning new environments of version 10.2 and higher
+* Provisioning of new 10.2 and higher environments
 * Installing latest fixes
 * Creating an Apama correlator instance and deploying a simple EPL application to it
 * Configuration of: